TamilarasanVelusamy/pcaf-mbl-prmg/README.md

 # Introduction
-The pcaf-mbl-prmg framework is a robust solution designed to streamline the integration and management of peripheral devices within mobile applications.
+The **pcaf-mbl-prmg** package is a robust solution designed to streamline the integration and management of peripheral devices within mobile applications.
 It provides a unified approach to handle various device firmware updates including printers, scanners and dex.

 # Integrating pcaf-mbl-prmg Swift Package and Dependencies
   This document outlines the steps to integrate the pcaf-mbl-prmg using SPM and its dependencies for managing peripheral devices and receiving firmware updates through Airship notifications.